VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

 Select "3D" as the template, if you need one.

 !!! note caution
-If you put a space in the project name, the build may fail.
+If you put a space in the project name, it may cause build failures and other issues. <br>
+We advise to avoid using full-width characters such as CJK characters.

-OK) MyProject NG) My Project
+OK) MyProject NG) My Project , マイ　プロジェクト

 ---
 ### Step 2.
 Register Registry information